 Due to its clandestine nature and the lack of uniform and disaggregated data, making accurate calculations on the scale of commercial sexual exploitation of children, child trafficking and adult trafficking can be difficult and misleading, but there are some general statistics:

 On any given day in 2016, an estimated 40.3 million people were victims of modern slavery, 4.8 million of them in “forced sexual exploitation.”
 Over one million of those in “forced sexual exploitation” are children.
 Source: “Global Estimates of Modern Slavery: Forced Labour and Forced Marriage.”
 International Labor Organization, Walk Free Foundation, International Organization for Migration, 2017 United States

 Commercial sexual exploitation is a term that covers all people younger than 18 years old whose sexual abuse is subject to a commercial transaction.
-Three categories of children who are commercially sexually exploited are described here.
+Two categories of children who are commercially sexually exploited are described here.
 The term child includes both pre-pubescent and pubescent children.

+45% of child commercial sexual exploitation victims in New York City were exploited in hotels.
 Source: Ric Curtis, et al., “The Commercial Sexual Exploitation of Children in New York City”, The Center for Court Innovation, New York City, 2008